If you are on the hunt for some of the best ski backpacks, you have come to the right place.

 The pack also features attachment points for a helmet, skis/snowboard, and an ice axe.
 As well as a couple of handy compressions straps on the top.
 The backpanel also unzips to reveal the insulated hydration sleeve, which is accessible from both sides.
 You can pull the hose through the insulated shoulder strap that opens up, for easy access to the valve.

-The Haute Route ski backpack is one of my favorite premium options.
+The Haute Route ski backpack is one of my favorite premium ski backpacks.
 It is pricey, but all of the features and quality of the build definitely make up for the price.
 If you want a rugged, high-quality backpack, you will have to spend some more money – why not spend it on the Haute Route?

 It is made from durable, double-layered nylon that has excellent water and abrasion resistance.
 The backpanel features very thick padding, with spaced-out foam ridges that allow your back to breathe.
 Which makes this a good option for hikes and outdoor activities in all sorts of weather conditions.